-Room and board revenue, previously reported as part of auxiliary operations, is reported independently as a separate line item in the current fiscal year.
+Room and board revenue, previously reported as part of auxiliary operations, is reported independently as a separate line item for the years ended June 30, 2014 and 2013.
 The correlating room and board expenses are included in the student services functional line item on the Statement of Activities.